Cosmian/cloudproof_rust/README.md

 let tweak = b"unique tweak";

 let alphabet = Alphabet::numeric(); //0-9

 let ciphertext = alphabet
    .encrypt(&key, tweak, "1234-1234-1234-1234")
    .unwrap();
-// ciphertext -> 1415-4650-5562-7272
+assert_eq!("1415-4650-5562-7272", ciphertext);

 let plaintext = alphabet.decrypt(&key, tweak, &ciphertext).unwrap();
-assert_eq!("1415-4650-5562-7272", ciphertext);
 assert_eq!("1234-1234-1234-1234", plaintext);
 ```

-Since the `-` character is not part of the alphabet it is preserved during encryption and decryption.
+_Note_: since the `-` character is not part of the alphabet it is preserved during encryption and decryption.

 #### Encrypting and decrypting a Chinese text with spaces